fbpx

 What to do When Your Child is Diagnosed with Dyspraxia

 If your child has been diagnosed with dyspraxia, you might still be trying to figure out what it is, what you should do about it, and what it means for your child’s future.
+This article will guide you through the most important steps for you to take after receiving a dyspraxia diagnosis.
+The article will also be useful if you don’t yet have an official diagnosis, but suspect that your child might be dyspraxic.

 Our advice here is based on our decades of experience tutoring students with dyspraxia and other neurodiversities such as ASD (Autism/Aspergers), dyslexia and ADD/ADHD.